ultralytics/ultralytics/docs/en/integrations/tensorboard.md

 When using Google Colab, it's important to set up TensorBoard before starting your training code:

-!!!
-Example "Configure TensorBoard for Google Colab"
+!!! example "Configure TensorBoard for Google Colab"

     === "Python"